johnnycyberseed/ibm-zk/pages/condition-name (88).md

 - ## Purpose
 	- Where there is a closed set of possible values for a variable,
 		- there are a class of errors avoided
-			- getting a literal value wrong in one of the many locations
+			- using the wrong literal value in one of the many locations it is named
-			- getting the conditional expression wrong when there are multiple values involved.
+			- writing the wrong boolean expression when there are multiple values involved.
 		- through the use of condition-name's
-		-
+			- the literal
 - ## Notes
 	- why "88"?
 		- The [[CODASYL]] team design level numbers in decades: